ElizabethHolgate/Coding-Feedback-Application/README.md

 # Code Feedback Prototype Application
 Code Feedback is a prototype application developed as part of my Final Stage Computing Project.
-The Heroku hosted website is available [here](https://code-feedback.herokuapp.com/).
+A live, public version of the website, hosted by Heroku, is available [here](https://code-feedback.herokuapp.com/).

 ## Table of Contents
 1. [General Info](#general-info)